palmerr23/reflowOvenController/README.md

 Installation
 ====================

 Of course, you need to have the Arduino IDE installed.
 I've worked with version 1.5.x only and I will not support older versions.
-Get it from the [Arduino Download] page.
+Get it from the [Arduino Download] page or upgrade you current Arduino setup.

 There as several dependencies you need to install.

 If you are unfamiliar with Arduino Libraries, please read [the library guide].
-Basically, the Library needs to be liked or copied into your Arduino library folder.
+Basically, each library needs to be liked or copied into your Arduino library folder.

 On a Mac, this is how you link the submodule libraries to your Arduino libraries folder:

     cd ~/Documents/Arduino/Libraries
     ln -s ~/Development/<reflow source code>/libraries

-My code uses [TimerOne] for basic timing, for the 1.8" TFT [Adafruit_ST7735], which requires [Adafruit_GFX].
-I **strongly suggest** to use my *modified version* of [Adafruit_GFX-pit], as it **performs much better**, but requires you to use SPI.
+My code uses [TimerOne] for basic timing, for the 1.8" TFT I've used [Adafruit_ST7735], which requires [Adafruit_GFX].
+I **strongly suggest** to use my **modified version** of [Adafruit_GFX-pit], as it **performs much better**, but requires you to use SPI, which my board does anyway.

-Also, for the user interface, you require my own [Menu] and [ClickEncoder] libraries, which are included as submodules.
+For the user interface you require my own [Menu] and [ClickEncoder] libraries, which are included as submodules.

 All other libraries need to be downloaded and installed.

 After you've installed all libraries, open the Arduino IDE, open the ReflowController.pde sketch (using File->Open).

-Select the right kind of hardware from the Tools->Board menu.
+Select the right hardware from the Tools->Board menu.
+(Use Leonardo for the Pro Micro)

 Compile the firmware (Sketch->Verify) to test everything is installed correctly.
+If something's wrong, feel free to post an issue here on github, I will look into it.

-Choose the correct serial port from Tools->Serial Port and then upload the code.
+Now, choose the correct serial port from Tools->Serial Port and then upload the code.
+*Remember* that a standard compile will get stuck at "Calibrating..." without proper mains connection, so that zero crossing interrupts can occur.

 I could not fit PID Autotuning into the limited space of the Arduino in addition the normal code.
-So if you want to try it, install the  [PID_AutoTune] Library,  `#define PIDTUNE 1`, recompile and download do the Arduino.
+So if you want to try to autotune you PID Loop, install the [PID_AutoTune] Library, `#define PIDTUNE 1` in the .ino file, then recompile and download do the Arduino.

-As all timing relies on Zero Crossing detection, you need to `#define FAKE_HW 1` and install [TimerThree] when you want to run without actual hardware *or* without mains connection.
+As all timing relies on Zero Crossing detection, you need to `#define FAKE_HW 1` and install [TimerThree] when you want to run without actual hardware *and/or* without mains connection.

 Things to note